polkascan/py-substrate-metadata-docs/docs/centrifuge/investments.md

 ---------
 ### collect_investments
-Collect the results of a users invest orders for the given investment.
+Collect the results of a user&\#x27;s invest orders for the given investment.
 If any amounts are not fulfilled they are directly appended to the next active order for this investment.
 #### Attributes